Tony Prince: Radio Luxembourg and DJ work in Europe

-After the Marine Offences Act, which came into effect in August 1967, banned pirate radio, he joined Radio Luxembourg.
+After the Marine Broadcasting Offences Act 1967, which came into effect in August 1967, banned pirate radio, he joined Radio Luxembourg.

-In 1970 Prince embarked on a tour of Czechoslovakia doing three shows in Brno, Karlovy and Prague.
+In 1970, Prince embarked on a tour of Czechoslovakia doing three shows in Brno, Karlovy and Prague.
 He also made discotheque appearances throughout Europe and the music he played had an important influence on the younger generation of people who, in certain European countries, only had access to the music by listening to him on Radio Luxembourg, broadcast on 208 Metres Medium Wave, in previous years but had no access to seeing the groups play live.

 He became president of the International Elvis Presley Fan Club, interviewed Presley in 1972 and 1973, and played Presley songs non-stop following the singer's death in 1977.
 He continued to present programmes after becoming programme director at Radio Luxembourg in 1977.
 He was programme director until 1984, changing the station's format, for a time, to play predominantly disco and soul music.